enplasmatic/wynn/README.md

 ```

 ## define
 Alternatively, you can use the `define` keyword to define a **strict** macro substitution.
 This will literally replace all instances of a variable "three" with "3" and is highly unsafe.
-It is not recommended to use this unless you know what you're doing, because it can seriously mess up code.
 This keyword requires the following format: `define NEW_NAME :: OLD_NAME` The new name of the macro is on the left side of the double colon, while the old name (name to replace with) is on the right side of the double colon.
+> It is not recommended to use this unless you know what you're doing, because it can seriously mess up code.
 ```cpp
 define three :: 3;
 println(threethree);